CreatorKit/button-gateway/README.md

-# Flow Button Gateway application
+# Button Gateway application

 ## Overview
-Flow button gateway application runs on Ci40 which acts as a gateway for MicroE boards.
+Button gateway application runs on Ci40 which acts as a gateway for MicroE boards.
 One of the MicroE boards acts as a client which holds button resource, and another one also acts as a client which holds led resource.
 Gateway application observes button resource value, and whenever there is a change in its value, gateway application gets a notification for the change, and take further actions.
 After receiving notification for button change, gateway application

 - Updates the led resource value, which was created by led client, to on or off, depending upon button events.
 - Sets the led status of same resource created by itself, so that the observer gets the notification on the change of its value.